-The Threshold Calculator10 is available on the CER website and can be accessed without a username or password.
+The Threshold Calculator11 is available on the CER website and can be accessed without a username or password.
 We recommend that you download and save it onto your computer before entering data.
 Users will remain anonymous, and any data entered for a specific session will only be retained if the user saves it onto their computer.

-If you have issues accessing the Threshold Calculator or would like to give us feedback on the tool, please call CER on 1300 553 542 or email reporting@cleanenergyregulator.gov.au.
+If you have issues accessing the Threshold Calculator or would like to give us feedback on the tool, please call us on 1300 553 542 or email cer-nger-reporting@cer.gov.au.